NeuroML/Documentation/source/NeuroMLOrg/Board.md

 - Defining and documenting the procedure for specification production: scope, release frequency, update procedures, form of specification (web based or single pdf, etc.).
     This should be based on some or all of the recommendations for community based standards development from the COMBINE initiative.
-    These procedures for specification production will have to be agreed with the [NeuroML Scientific Committee](https://www.neuroml.org/scientific_committee).
+    These procedures for specification production will have to be agreed with the {ref}`Scientific Committee <neuromlorg:ScientificCommittee>`.
 - Preparing the core specification for the NeuroML language.
 - Testing reference implementations of NeuroML compliant applications.
 - Preparing a specification for the LEMS language.
     This can be a subset of the language supported by the reference implementations in Java (jLEMS) and Python (PyLEMS), but will have to cover all of the LEMS elements required to specify the ComponentType definitions for NeuroML 2.
 - Responding to community queries about the specification.
-- Establishing a procedure for incorporating major changes into the specification (in cooperation with the NeuroML Scientific Committee).
+- Establishing a procedure for incorporating major changes into the specification (in cooperation with the {ref}`Scientific Committee <neuromlorg:ScientificCommittee>`).

 Participation in the editorial board will be on a volunteer basis, there is no central funding to support this work.